jzsfvss/POSTaggerSML/README.txt

 INSTALLATION

-1. Download and unzip POSTaggerSML package to any directory and set the MATLAB path to it.
+1. Download and unzip the POSTaggerSML package to any directory and set the MATLAB path to it.
 2. Download the Stanford Log-linear Part-Of-Speech Tagger (English version 3.4.1 or earlier) from: https://nlp.stanford.edu/software/tagger.shtml#History